mpstewart1/AC209a-Twitter-Project/Test_evaluation.md

 ![png](Test_evaluation_files/Test_evaluation_34_0.png){: .center}

-Below is the detailed result from manual check.
+**Below is the detailed result from manual check.**

+Results are reported in the following form: User ID, Username, description of account from visual inspection and human evaluation of bot status.

 Intersection of the three:
    1. 981849056380116992, lasandr61994924, very young twitter account, might be a bot, only retweets, default settings.